oconnor0/fourth-world-srd/content/80-equipment/_index.md

   - Expensive, Attuned?, Magical, Rare, Belt
   - While wearing this belt, the wearer gains +2 to his Vitality ability score and suffers no ill effects from intoxication.
   - Reroll failed Physical saves?
 Advantage on Physical saves?
+- Ring of Armor
+  - You gain a +1 item bonus to your AC.
 - Ring of Resistance
   - Expensive, Magical, Rare, Ring
   - You have resistance to one energy type while wearing this ring.
 The gem in the ring indicates the type, which the GM chooses or determines randomly.